Nine Rings C195

 “Wait, why are we risking our lives to save them?
 We can barely save ourselves!
 Shouldn’t we be waiting for someone to save us?”
 He Yu cursed.

-The hard beam was pressing into me so hard I felt like I was going to vomit.
-I gritted my teeth and snapped back, “Then fine, damn it, let’s just stop and leave!
-Can you really stand there and watch him get swallowed by a snake?”
+The hard beam was pressing into my chest so tightly I felt like throwing up.
+I gritted my teeth and barked at him, “Then damn it, should we just stop right now and walk away, watching him get swallowed by a snake too?
+Can you really stomach that?”

 “Fine, forget it!
 I can’t.
 We’ll do it your way!
 Just pull him up, quick!”